dgiglio84/vgames/README.md

 *UPDATES*

 3-22-2023
 - Added a "Date Started" field.
-On the main window, the "Total Days" column will automatically caculate the difference between "Date Started" and "Date Completed."
+On the main window, the "Total Days" column will automatically calculate the difference between "Date Started" and "Date Completed."

 3-20-2023
 - Added a Backup/Restore feature.
 This can be found in <b>Tools > Backup/Restore Database</b>.